HortonworksUniversity/Security_Labs/HDP-2.6-MITKDC.md

   ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ranger-HIVE-create-policy.png)

 - Notice that as you typed the name of the DB and table, Ranger was able to look these up and autocomplete them
-  -  This was done using the rangeradmin principal we provided during Ranger install
+  - This was done using the rangerlookup principal
+  - Note in HDP 2.6.1.0, there is a bug where the lookup for Hive does not work

 - Wait 30s for the new policy to be picked up